 Programmable Digital Thermostats are the Best way to Cut your Heating Bills

 I’ve calculated that installing and programming my thermostat has saved me about 20% on my heating costs.
 According to Energy Star, installing an Energy Star programmable digital thermostat can cut your heating and cooling costs by $180 per year.
-If you purchase a $60 device (seems to be about the average), that will earn you a return on investment of 300% in just the first year and nothing but sweet, pure savings after that.
+If you purchase a $190 device (seems to be about the average), that will break even around the end of the first year and nothing but sweet, pure savings after that.

 But how does one program a thermostat effectively, you may ask…